 When I lived in Texas, I decided to create a cocktail that represented my new home.
-I've found that blood orange juice works just as well as the grapefruit juice. —Danny Schneider, Omaha, NE
+I've found that blood orange juice works just as well as the grapefruit juice in this spicy margarita recipe. —Danny Schneider, Omaha, NE

 Texas Red River Margaritas Recipe photo by Taste of Home

 Place tequila and jalapenos in a small bowl.
 Let stand 2-3 hours.

 Using water, moisten the rims of four margarita or cocktail glasses.
 Mix salt and sugar on a plate; hold each glass upside down and dip rim into salt mixture.
 Set aside.
 Discard remaining salt mixture on plate.